nszeto168/kushida/README.md

 # Kushida
-This is the Kushida keylogger developed for my Bachelor's capstone project, 2023.
+This is the Kushida keylogger developed for my Fall 2023 Bachelor's capstone project.
 It was developed for research and academic purposes.

 Kushida is a keylogger written in C. It is a proof of concept for evading modern EDR and AV programs.
 It successfully evades many EDR solutions by using DLL hijacking.